AdaGold/swap-meet/README.md

 $ pytest tests/test_file_name.py
 ```

-... where `test_file_name.py` is relpaced with the correct test file name.
+... where `test_file_name.py` is replaced with the correct test file name.

 If you want to see any `print` statements print to the console, add `-s` to the end of any `pytest` command: